softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 - Answer: for people who find the process too complex. without clinical manifestation
 3. How much data used & how it collected ?
 - Answer: Diabetes-768 & 9, Heart-303 & 14, Parkinson's-195 & 22
-4. How to do preprocessing csv data?
+4. How to do preprocessing csv data ?
+ - `In my Project:` Statistical analysis(descriptive analysis: measure central tendency, mean, median, mode)  for understand the  distribution of data, understand dataset, eda above
  - step 1: Load dataset
    ```sh
     import pandas as pd